 Pint size mason jar

-Step 2: Prepare the Chocolate
+2. Prepare the Chocolate

-Melt the chocolate in the microwave for 20 seconds.
+Chop several squares of dipping chocolate and place the chips in a deep container or small juice glass, depending on how many chocolate strawberry roses you will make.
+Melt the chocolate in the microwave for 20 second-interval spurts.
 Stir and microwave for additional 20 seconds at a time until the chocolate is completely melted, thin and smooth.
 Do not overheat.

-Step 3: Dip the Strawberries
+3. Dip the Strawberries

+Dip the lollipop stick into the chocolate and then insert it into the base of the strawberry.
+Hold for a few seconds to let the chocolate set.
 Dip the strawberry into the chocolate to completely cover the berry, sealing it to the stick.
 Tap the stick on the side of the glass and let the excess chocolate drip off.

 Stand the chocolate covered strawberry stick into an inverted colander to dry.